The Lost Children

 4/5

-Provides insight into indigenous cultures, survival techniques, and the importance of environmental stewardship.
-Fosters an appreciation for traditional ecological knowledge.
+Provides insight into indigenous cultures, survival techniques, and the ecological importance of the Amazon rainforest.
+It also fosters an appreciation for traditional knowledge systems.

 Parent Reviews(0)